val-alex/acme/README.md

     basket.add(item)
     var price = basket.total()

-Implement a basket system that fulfills these requirements in JavaScript.
+Implement a basket system that fulfils these requirements in JavaScript.

 Test Data: